sugaryourcoffee/secondhand/doc/upgrading-rails-4.1-to-rails-4.2.md

     $ rake rails:update

-We get an error running the update tast.
-It is caused by rspec-rails 2.99 which is using an obsolete method 'last_comment' that has been replace in Rake.
+We get an error running the update task.
+It is caused by rspec-rails 2.99 which is using an obsolete method 'last\_comment' that has been replaced in Rake.

 To fix this we add to the Rakefile (source stackoverflow)

     # Fix no method error 'last_comment'